JeffreyHu17/JarvisIR/docs/mrrhf_training.md

     conda activate JarvisIR
     ```
 2. **SFT Training**
     Follow the [SFT Training Guide](./sft_training.md) for supervised fine-tuning training to obtain the initial weights of pre-training.
-You can also use the [weights](https://huggingface.co/LYL1015/JarvisIR/tree/main/pretrained/preview) we trained with sft

 3. **Generate Offline Data**
     ​​Use [python script](../src/mrrhf/generate_offline_data.py) to sample offline data with weights from SFT training.​